hudou95/hudou95.github.io/_pages/includes/intro.md

+I am Dou Hu, an Assistant Professor at the State Key Laboratory of Media Convergence and Communication, Communication University of China (CUC).
-I obtained my Ph.D. degree from the University of Chinese Academy of Sciences (UCAS) and the Institute of Information Engineering, Chinese Academy of Sciences (IIE CAS) in 2025, under the supervision of [**Prof. Songlin Hu**](https://people.ucas.ac.cn/~husonglin?language=en).
+Before that, I obtained my Ph.D. degree from the University of Chinese Academy of Sciences (UCAS) and the Institute of Information Engineering, Chinese Academy of Sciences (IIE CAS), under the supervision of [**Prof. Songlin Hu**](https://people.ucas.ac.cn/~husonglin?language=en).
-I completed my bachelor's degree at Shenzhen University and my master's degree at the National Computer System Engineering Research Institute of China (a joint program with UCAS).
-Prior to my Ph.D. studies, I worked as an Algorithm Researcher at Ping An of China.

 My research interests include natural language processing and machine learning.